🎯 Quick Answer: Chinese Lucky & Unlucky Numbers

 - Building Design – Nine-story pagodas and towers for spiritual significance

-- Business Launches – Companies choose 9th day of 9th month for openings
+- Business Launches – Companies choose the 9th day of the 9th month for openings

-- Anniversary Celebrations – 9th wedding anniversary especially meaningful
+- Anniversary Celebrations – 9th wedding anniversary is especially meaningful

 - Investment Amounts – ¥9,999 or ¥99,999 considered auspicious for business partnerships